gabrielweyer/azure-functions-telemetry/README.md

 Beginning [10 November 2026, the in-process model for .NET apps in Azure Functions will no longer be supported][in-process-retirement-notice].
 [Migrate to the isolated worked model][migrate-isolated-worker-model].

-The Application Insights integration for Azure Functions `v3` and `v4` suffers from a few quirks that can lead to a huge Application Insights bill:
+The Application Insights integration for Azure Functions `v4` suffers from a few quirks that can lead to a huge Application Insights bill:

 - Telemetry processors are not supported, preventing developers from discarding telemetry items
 - Each Function execution records a trace when starting and on completion